eventide-project/entity-projection-fixtures/README.md

 ## Projection Fixture

 The `EntityProjection::Fixtures::Projection` fixture tests the projection of an event onto an entity.
 It tests that the attributes of event are copied to the entity.
 The attributes tested can be limited to a subset of attributes by specifying a list of attribute names, and a map can be provided to compare different attributes to each other.
+The projection fixture also allows the testing of time values copied from an event in serialized text format to an entity object's natural time values.

 ``` ruby
 class SomeEntity